 The FDA guideline applies to all biotech companies, drug manufacturers, medical device companies, and other life sciences organizations.
 Annex 11 has similar audiences but with different intentions.

 Ask for Help

-Although the various compliance guidelines all have their own intentions, they work together in our ever-changing global landscape to make sure that all organizations can stay compliant and keep their electronic records secure, no matter where or how they do business.
+Although the various compliance guidelines have their own intentions, they work together in our ever-changing global landscape to ensure that all organizations can stay compliant and keep their electronic records secure, no matter where or how they do business.
 Whether it’s via Annex 11, CFR Part 11, or any other regulatory standard, you need to ensure that your electronic records and signatures are in compliance at all times.
-For assistance with validation or to find out how eLeap is working to build compliant LMS solutions for your life sciences organization, get in touch today.
+Get in touch today for assistance with validation or to find out how eLeaP has built a compliant LMS solution for your life sciences organization.